Trakx (TRKX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Trakx Historical Price

-According to the latest data gathered on Trakx live price page, the current price of Trakx is 0USD.
-The circulating supply of Trakx(TRKX) is 714.38M TRKX , giving it a market capitalization of $476.51K.
+According to the latest data gathered on Trakx live price page, the current price of Trakx is 0.00066398USD.
+The circulating supply of Trakx(TRKX) is 714.38M TRKX , giving it a market capitalization of $474.33K.

 The Trakx Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of TRKX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.